 Big surprise — becoming a photographer involves taking pictures.
-But you don’t need to wait until you know the difference between shutter speed and aperture before you start capturing images.
+But you don’t need to wait until you know the difference between shutter speed and aperture camera settings before you start capturing images.
 You’ll get off auto mode eventually.
 Even shooting on auto mode can help you practice a few things — like timing, for example, and composition (which is what you leave in and what you leave out of the photo).

 It is really only through massive amounts of trial and error that you will start to improve, so get going.

 Tip: As you snap these early pictures, take a look and pinpoint what you like about them, and what you don’t — this will help give you some direction as you continue to grow your skills.

 A camera is only as good as the photographer behind it — so how well do you know your camera?
 What’s the fastest way to adjust the ISO?
 Does your camera have auto bracketing, double exposure or time lapse features?
 Dig into the features of your particular camera so that when you need to quickly access a setting, you know where to find it.

 Along with understanding what and where the features are, it’s a good idea to understand the limits of your gear.
 Can you shoot with your lens at a wide open aperture and still get a sharp shot?
 Test your lens by taking a picture of a piece of newspaper or a printout — most lenses have a “sweet spot” that’s sharper than the rest that you may need to use when sharpness is essential.
 The same concept applies to your camera.
 For example, how far can you crank up your ISO before the image gets too grainy to use?
 Knowing the limits of your gear can help you take better pictures, even with an entry-level camera.

 Tip: To catch on to all your camera’s quirks quickly, try a Camera Fast Start designed for your specific camera model.